 Policy Has the policy been followed?
 Evidence Appointments and Delegation The Trustee's Investment Committee (the "IC") has delegated day-to-day investment management to authorised managers and has taken steps to satisfy itself that the managers have the appropriate knowledge and experience for managing the Trustee's investments.
 These appointments are regularly reviewed.
 The details of individual managers are published each year in the investment report within the Trustee's Annual Report.
 Yes, the Trustee is satisfied that this policy has been followed.
 The Trustee continues to monitor the manager ratings in an annual agenda-led meeting.
 Following this, they produce a manager factsheet, meeting notes, (updating of) research notes and a manager profile (covering performance).
 These ratings are approved by the Chief Investment Officer ("CIO"), by the IC or the Portfolio Construction Group.
 Investment Beliefs The Trustee has agreed a set of Investment Beliefs that the IC and CIO use as a framework when making decisions and agreeing investment strategy.
 The Investment Beliefs are reviewed annually and published each year and are made available on TPT2016's website The Trustee regularly reviews the asset allocation of its DB investments in line with its Responsible Investment Framework ("RI Framework"), available on TPT2016's website, to ensure the security, liquidity, quality and profitability of the DB portfolio as a whole and to ensure DB investments are appropriately diversified.
 Yes, the Trustee is satisfied that this policy has been followed.
-The Investment Beliefs were last reviewed on the 19 October 2019 and again reviewed on 12 October 2020.
-In August 2020, the Trustee sought its Investment Adviser's recommendation and views relating to the current investment strategy.
-As part of this review, the Investment Adviser reviewed the DB investments in line with its Responsible Investment Framework.
+The Trustee Board approved a set of RI Principles during Q1 2021, which supplements the Investment Beliefs.
+The Investment Beliefs were reviewed on 14 October 2021, 12 months after the previous review as at 12 October 2021 as per the policy.

 Policy Has the policy been followed?
-Evidence Investment Strategies Investment Strategies The Growth Asset and Matching-Plus Portfolios both aim to be well diversified between asset classes and return drivers.
+Evidence Investment Strategies The Growth Asset and Matching-Plus Portfolios both aim to be well diversified between asset classes and return drivers.
 The strategy for each scheme is reviewed at least every three years to ensure it remains appropriate.
+The Trustee reviews the risk and return objectives for the Growth Asset and Matching-Plus Portfolios on a periodic basis to ensure they are consistent with scheme objectives.
 Yes, the Trustee is satisfied that this policy has been followed.
 The strategy for each participating scheme is subject to at least one strategy review post the triennial valuations.
 Management and Risk (1/2) Investments are held by Custodians (or property deeds are held directly).
 Only designated persons can authorise the transfer of assets between managers.
 Each investment manager executes its own stock selection policy within asset allocation control targets agreed with the IC.
 The discretionary managers determine the investments held, subject to objectives agreed and reviewed from time to time.
 Some assets are readily marketable and investments may be realised from time to time as required to provide funds in order to make payment of benefits.
 Formal meetings are held regularly with the investment managers and custodians.
 By using a number of investment managers, the risk attached to adverse performance by any one manager is reduced.
 Derivative contracts can only be used with the prior agreement of the IC.
 Yes, the Trustee is satisfied that this policy has been followed.
 Formal meetings are held with the investment managers according to a predetermined schedule.
-The meeting dates with the custodian within the reporting period were as follows: • 6 December 2019 • 18 March 2020 • 25 June 2020 • 30 September 2020
+The meeting dates with the custodian within the reporting period were as follows: • 22 December 2020 • 24 March 2021 • 30 June 2021 • 24 September 2021